What is a Research Guide?

 - Search.gov - WWW

 Government agenices collect and analyze data on a variety of societal issues.
-This specialized search engine is for government websites.
-When searching for government sites, this search tool is better than Google.
+This specialized search engine is for government websites only.
 E.g. Philadelphia AND crime

 - National Center for Education Statistics Education - WWW